awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-quick-start-import-export.md

-# Import API Documentation<a name="api-gateway-documenting-api-quick-start-import-export"></a>
+# Import API documentation<a name="api-gateway-documenting-api-quick-start-import-export"></a>

  As with importing API entity definitions, you can import documentation parts from an external OpenAPI file into an API in API Gateway\.
-You specify the to\-be\-imported documentation parts within the [x\-amazon\-apigateway\-documentation Object](api-gateway-swagger-extensions-documentation.md) extension in a valid OpenAPI definition file\.
+You specify the to\-be\-imported documentation parts within the [x\-amazon\-apigateway\-documentation object](api-gateway-swagger-extensions-documentation.md) extension in a valid OpenAPI definition file\.
 Importing documentation does not alter the existing API entity definitions\.

 You have an option to merge the newly specified documentation parts into existing documentation parts in API Gateway or to overwrite the existing documentation parts\.
 In the `MERGE` mode, a new documentation part defined in the OpenAPI file is added to the `DocumentationParts` collection of the API\.
 If an imported `DocumentationPart` already exists, an imported attribute replaces the existing one if the two are different\.
 Other existing documentation attributes remain unaffected\.
 In the `OVERWRITE` mode, the entire `DocumentationParts` collection is replaced according to the imported OpenAPI definition file\.

-## Importing Documentation Parts Using the API Gateway REST API<a name="api-gateway-importing-api-with-swagger-file-using-rest-api"></a>
+## Importing documentation parts using the API Gateway REST API<a name="api-gateway-importing-api-with-swagger-file-using-rest-api"></a>

 To import API documentation using the API Gateway REST API, call the [documentationpart:import](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/documentationpart-import/) operation\.
 The following example shows how to overwrite existing documentation parts of an API with a single `GET / ` method, returning a `200 OK` response when successful\.